DBM-Extended/mods/README.md

 | Tools | <a href="https://www.repostatus.org/#wip"><img src="https://www.repostatus.org/badges/latest/wip.svg" alt="Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public." /></a> |

 2. In the top bar of Discord Bot Maker, click Project → Open Directory of your corresponding package (e.g. Open Actions Directory)
 3. Extract the contents of the .zip file into the folder you just opened (Overwrite existing files if asked)
+4. Read the mods [guides and dependencies](https://github.com/DBM-Extended/mods/blob/main/docs/canvas-guide.md) and make sure to install all of them

 **You will need to repeat this process for all of your projects**